-It’s tough to sort out the myths from reality when it comes to the truth about buying a house.
-In a given search online, you can find opposing viewpoints making directly contradictory arguments.
-We’re going to try to shed some light on the confusion and help separate the real estate myths from the truth with these 10 myths about buying a home – debunked!
+It’s tough to sort out the home buying myths from reality when it comes to the truth about buying a house.
+In a given search online, you can find opposing viewpoints that often contradict each other.
+Avoid confusion and help separate the real estate myths from the truth with these 10 myths about buying a home – debunked!

-Both of these statements are false.
+Both versions of this statement are real estate myths.
 The truth is, sometimes you’re better off renting, and sometimes you’re better off buying.
 Anyone who says renting is always the better way to go is giving bad advice.
 Ditto to anyone who pushes homeownership under any circumstances.
 There are pros and cons to buying or renting a home.

-The fact is, homeownership is better in the long term.
-If you plan to be in one place for five years or more, buying is usually (but perhaps not always) the better way to go.
-If you will be moving frequently and don’t plan to be in one place for at least five years, renting probably makes more sense.
+No myth: homeownership is better in the long term.
+If you plan to be in one place for five years or more, buying is usually (but not always) the better way to go.
+If you will be moving frequently and don’t plan to be in one place for at least five years, renting might make more sense.

 Why is there so much conflicting advice online?
-Articles about renting vs. homeownership tend to be written by people with a specific agenda.
+Articles about renting vs. homeownership are typically written by people with a specific agenda.
 Realtors and mortgage lenders want more homeowners, so they write articles saying homeownership is better.
 Investment advisors and landlords would rather see people rent and invest their extra income, so they write articles saying renting is a better idea.

 Talking to a nonprofit housing counselor is a good way to bust home buying myths and get the answer for yourself.
 You can also take a first-time homebuyer education course.
 Examine your own unique situation and decide what option makes better sense for you.
 That financial advice columnist who’s trying to convince you to stay a renter forever doesn’t know anything about your situation.

-In the many articles touting renting over homeownership, a common claim is that renters don’t pay taxes, but homeowners do.
+Another myth of homebuying found in many articles touting renting over homeownership is that renters don’t pay taxes while homeowners do.
 This is a common myth about buying a home.
 The fact is your rent payment does include the taxes your landlord must pay on the property.
-They’re just invisible to you because they’re not itemized in your monthly rent payment like they are in a mortgage payment.
+They’re invisible to you because they’re not itemized in your monthly rent payment like they are in a mortgage payment.

 And while a renter might get away without having their own insurance policy, it’s a terrible idea.
-It’s crucially important to have renter’s insurance on your personal property.
+It’s crucial to have renter’s insurance on your personal property.

-Myth 3: You need to have 20% down to get a mortgage
+Myth 3: You need a 20% down payment

-While it’s clearly better to have a minimum of 20% down payment, it’s a real estate myth to say it’s necessary or required.
+While it’s clearly better to have a 20% down payment, it’s a real estate myth to say it’s necessary or required.
 The time you spend saving for the down payment is also time you’re not building equity and putting your money to work in a home.
 And if your home value increases over the years, you’re building equity even faster.
-So it can actually be a better move financially to buy as soon as you can, without waiting to have a 20% down payment available.
+So it can actually be a better move to buy as soon as you can, without waiting to have a 20% down payment available.

 Today, the mortgage marketplace has more products and programs available for those with lower down payment funds.
 People who qualify for an FHA loan, for example, can pay as little as 3.5% down, and those who can get a VA loan can get into a mortgage with 0% down.
 As well, many large lenders also offer strong incentives for first-time homebuyers, which also don’t require the full 20% down payment.

 There’s a huge “if” in that sentence.
 The fact is, people don’t invest their extra income.
-As of 2017, the majority of Americans don’t have enough savings to cover a $500 expense.
-As we pointed out during America Saves Week this year, a study found 6 in 10 Americans don’t even have $1,000 in cash saved up.
-34% percent have nothing saved.
+According to the Federal Reserve, the majority of Americans don’t have enough savings to cover a $500 expense.
+As we pointed out during America Saves Week this year, a study found 6 in 10 Americans don’t even have $1,000 in cash saved up, and 1 in 4 have nothing saved.
 In light of this reality, it’s pretty irresponsible to tell everyone not to buy a house, because if you rent, you can invest more.
 The fact is, people don’t save, they don’t invest, and buying a home is the primary way people accumulate wealth in the long term.

 Our wording was careful in the last sentence.
-Homeownership helps you accumulate wealth over time as you build equity.
-However, if you are buying a house with the sole objective of making big profits in short periods of time, there are risks, most notably that house price appreciation is not always a guarantee.
+Homebuying helps you accumulate wealth over time as you build equity.
+But if you are buying a house to make big profits in a short period of time, there are risks–most notably that house price appreciation is not always guaranteed.
 We’d never suggest homeownership as a get-rich-quick strategy.

 But the fact is, you can’t live in a stock certificate — homeownership puts a roof over your head and lets you accumulate wealth for the long term.

-Myth 6: Homeownership is the best way to build wealth
+Myth 6: Real estate is the best way to build wealth

 In reality, we’re talking about homeownership as a savings vehicle.
-For each mortgage payment you make, the amount that pays down the principal balance is your contribution to building equity or wealth in your home asset.
-What seems like a disadvantage where the home’s equity is difficult and expensive to cash out and not readily available at a moment’s notice — are actually benefits.
-A big reason most Americans don’t have much cash in the bank is because they tend to spend it as they make it.
-Home equity is savings, thankfully.
+Every mortgage payment you make contributes to building equity or wealth in your home asset.
+What seems like a disadvantage — the home’s equity is difficult and expensive to cash out and not readily available at a moment’s notice — is actually a benefit.
+A big reason most Americans don’t have much cash in the bank is that they tend to spend it as they make it.
+Thankfully, home equity is savings.

 When it comes to growing wealth, you should be taking a multi-pronged approach.
-Homeownership is one way you’re building up wealth over time, and contributing to an IRA might be another.
+Buying a home is one way you’re building up wealth over time, and contributing to an IRA might be another.

-Myth 7: A down payment is all you need to buy a home
+Myth 7: A down payment is the only step to buying a home

-While you don’t need a big 20% down payment to get into a mortgage, there are many other costs that you must be aware of when pursuing homeownership.
+While you don’t need a big 20% down payment to get into a mortgage, there are many other costs that you must be aware of when buying a home.

-Mortgage-related closing costs include many fees and taxes that must be paid at the time you finalize the mortgage loan.
+Mortgage-related closing costs include many fees and taxes that are due when you finalize the mortgage loan.
 Depending on the location of your home and the type of mortgage, there are many potential fees so it’s tough to list them all: origination fees, service fees, underwriting fees, title search, title insurance, appraisals, inspections, surveys, escrow fees, taxes, and certifications.
-Typically, you can plan on adding 2 to 5% of the home’s total purchase price in related mortgage fees.
-And yes, some of these can be rolled into the mortgage loan balance, but not all of them.
+You can plan on adding 2 to 5% of the home’s total purchase price in related mortgage fees.
+And yes, you can roll some of these into the mortgage loan balance, but not all of them.

-Besides the costs of the mortgage loan, there are costs of homeownership, such as homeowner association dues, utilities, maintenance, and even the actual costs of moving into the house.
-All of these extra expenses should be factored in when buying a home, and they’re a good reason not to put all of your money into the mortgage loan upfront—there will be plenty of unexpected expenses as you get established in your home.
+Besides the costs of the mortgage loan, there are costs of homeownership, such as homeowner association dues, utilities, maintenance, and even the costs of moving into the house.
+You should factor all of these extra expenses in when buying a home, and they’re a good reason not to put all of your money into the mortgage loan upfront—there will be plenty of unexpected expenses as you get established in your home.

 These days, it does take better credit to get a home loan than it did 10 years ago.
-Since the housing crisis and record number of mortgage defaults and foreclosures across the entire county, lenders continue to be a bit more cautious about whom they extend mortgage loans to.
-Good news though, it doesn’t mean one’s credit needs to be perfect.
+Since the housing crisis and the record number of mortgage defaults and foreclosures across the entire county, lenders continue to be a bit more cautious about to whom they extend mortgage loans.
+The good news is, it doesn’t mean one’s credit needs to be perfect.

-Obviously, the better your credit, the better interest rate you’ll qualify for, and the more loan options that will be available.
+Obviously, the better your credit, the better interest rate you’ll qualify for.
+You’ll also have more loan options.
 But if you have a few dings on your credit report, you can still pursue homeownership.
 You can take steps to ensure your credit history is accurate and up-to-date, and talk to a nonprofit housing counseling agency about pre-purchase housing counseling and your credit and how it will affect your mortgage application.

 Mortgage rates fluctuate all the time, and you might miss out on a great rate if they spike even by a quarter of a point.

-But if you end up with a mortgage loan at 4.25% instead of 4%, you’re still getting a very good rate.
-Historically, interest rates have been much higher—in the 70’s and 80’s, they were at least twice as high as they are now, and in 1981, rates peaked at over 18%.
-Historically speaking, rates are really good right now and there’s no reason to put off homeownership just because rates go up a quarter or even half a percent.
+But if you end up with a mortgage loan at 6.25% instead of 5%, you’re still getting a very good rate.
+Historically, interest rates have been much higher—in the ’70s and ’80s, they were at least twice as high as they are now, and in 1981, rates peaked at over 18%.
+Historically speaking, rates are OK right now and there’s no reason to put off homeownership just because rates go up a quarter or even half a percent.

-Myth 10: You will lose your house if you miss a mortgage payment
+Myth 10: You will lose your home if you miss a mortgage payment

-While it’s crucially important to pay your mortgage payment on time every month—our standard advice is to make that the first bill you pay from your monthly budget.
-However, — it’s not the end of the world if you are late.
+It’s crucial to pay your mortgage payment on time every month—our standard advice is to make that the first bill you pay from your monthly budget.
+However, it’s not the end of the world if you are late.

 If circumstances make it impossible to make a mortgage payment on time, there are adverse consequences: a late fee, a negative mark on your credit report, a significant drop in your credit score… but losing your home won’t be one of the immediate consequences.

-If you miss two payments, then things will get serious quickly.
+If you miss two payments, then things will get serious.
 Your lender will send you a “demand for payment letter”.
 This gives you 30 days to get caught up before things could get worse.

 There’s no reason to go it alone if you’re thinking of becoming a homeowner.
 First-time homebuyer education and housing counseling are available to help you dispel the myths of homebuying, understand all of your options and make a better-informed decision.